nolandg/meteor-crater-bunny/README.md

 ## Removing unused CSS
-Normally, using a CSS framework like [Semantic](http://semantic-ui.com/) or [Bootstrap](http://getbootstrap.com/) meant that your app was doomed to carry 1,000s (or 10,000s) of unused CSS lines and reduce performance and completely eliminate any hope of inlining critical above-the-fold CSS the way Google likes it.
+Normally, using a CSS framework like [Semantic](http://semantic-ui.com/) or [Bootstrap](http://getbootstrap.com/) meant that your app was doomed to carry 1,000s of unused CSS lines with poor performance and eliminate any hope of inlining critical above-the-fold CSS the way Google likes it.

 This package automatically removes all unused CSS selectors, rules, and media queries from your final aggregated and minimized CSS file.
 You supply the list of unused selectors by copying and pasting the list from such wonderful tools as Chrome Dev Tools --> Audits --> Unused CSS Rules.
-You might start with 200kB of CSS but in production, the client will only be served the CSS you actually use, maybe 10kB.

 As your UI changes you might need to occasionally update the 'unused' list with another copy-paste from the CSS tool.

-**What if my unused CSS tool makes a mistake and the app actually does use an obscure rule?**
+##### What if my unused CSS tool makes a mistake and the app actually does use an obscure rule?
 The missing rule will only be missing for a few seconds.
 The full CSS file is loaded asynchronously in the background and replaces the inline CSS as soon as it arrives.